Amiriel01/Binary-Search-Trees-Practice/README.md

 11. I will practice writing a rebalance function which rebalances an unbalanced tree.

-12. I will practice writing a driver script to tie it all together.
+12. All of the functions use console.log to show they are working.